cslab/csspin/doc/userman.rst

 =======================

 ``spin`` looks for a file called ``global.yaml`` in ``$XDG_CONFIG_HOME/spin`` (``%LOCALAPPDATA%\spin\config`` on Windows).
-Settings from this file are merged into the project :ref:`configuration tree
+Settings from this file are merged into the project :ref:`configuration tree <configuration-tree-system-label>`.
-<configuration-tree-system-label>`.
-This
-facility can be used to provide user/machine specific settings like in the example below.
+This facility can be used to provide user/machine specific settings like in the example below.

 .. code-block:: yaml

-   # Settings for frank@haskell

-   # I use a local devpi mirror.
-Set its properties here.
+   # Imagine using a local devpi mirror that sets its properties here.
    devpi:
      user: frank
      url: http://haskell:4033
-     stage: "{devpi.url}/{devpi.user}/staging"

-   # Override pipconf settings in virtualenv to use my devpi mirror.
+   # Override the python plugin settings to use the devpi mirror.
    python:
-     pipconf:
-       global:
-         extra-index-url: "{devpi.stage}/+simple/"
+     index_url: "{devpi.url}/{devpi.user}/staging/+simple/"

      # Packages whose sources are expected to be available locally
      # and potentially require additional tools (e.g. Node) to be